ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 ### Swagger 2.0 Support

-Ballerina Annotations represent a supper set of Open API Specification 2.0 (AKA Swagger 2.0) format.
+Ballerina Annotations represent a super set of Open API Specification 2.0 (AKA Swagger 2.0) format.
 This allows developers to Generate a Ballerina service skeleton from a Swagger 2.0 definition and/or Swagger 2.0 definition from a Ballerina service.

 ## Supported Annotations.